-- 4.1.1 Banks are required to maintain a minimum Capital to Risk-weighted Assets Ratio (CRAR) of 9 percent on an ongoing basis.
+- 4.1.1 Banks are required to maintain a minimum Capital to Risk-weighted Assets Ratio (CRAR) of 9 per cent on an ongoing basis.
 The Reserve Bank will take into account the relevant risk factors and the internal capital adequacy assessments of each bank to ensure that the capital held by a bank is commensurate with the bank's overall risk profile.
 This would include, among others, the effectiveness of the bank's risk management systems in identifying, assessing / measuring, monitoring and managing various risks including interest rate risk in the banking book, liquidity risk, concentration risk and residual risk.
 Accordingly, the Reserve Bank will consider prescribing a higher level of minimum capital ratio for each bank under the Pillar 2 framework on the basis of their respective risk profiles and their risk management systems.
-Further, in terms of the Pillar 2 requirements of the New Capital Adequacy Framework, banks are expected to operate at a level well above the minimum requirement. - 4.1.2 All the banks in India would continue to have the parallel run till March 31, 2013, subject to review, and ensure that their Basel II minimum capital requirement continues to be higher than the prudential floor of 80% of the minimum capital requirement computed as per Basel I framework for credit and market risks. - 4.1.3 Banks are encouraged to maintain, at both solo and consolidated level, a Tier I CRAR of at least 6 per cent.
+Further, in terms of the Pillar 2 requirements of the New Capital Adequacy Framework, banks are expected to operate at a level well above the minimum requirement. - 4.1.2 All the banks in India would continue to have the parallel run till March 31, 2013, subject to review, and ensure that their Basel II minimum capital requirement continues to be higher than the prudential floor of 80% of the minimum capital requirement computed as per Basel I framework for credit and market risks. - 4.1.3 Banks are encouraged to maintain, at both solo and consolidated level, a Tier I

+CRAR of at least 6 per cent.
 Banks which are below this level must achieve this ratio on or before March 31, 2010.
-4.1.4 A bank should compute its Tier I CRAR and Total CRAR in the following manner:

-Tier I CRAR = Eligible Tier I capital funds 1 Credit Risk RWA + Market Risk RWA + Operational Risk RWA

-^{} RWA = Risk weighted Assets
+4.1.4 A bank should compute its Tier I CRAR and Total CRAR in the following manner: Tier I CRAR = Eligible Tier I capital funds 2 Credit Risk RWA + Market Risk RWA + Operational Risk RWA RWA = Risk weighted Assets Total CRAR = Eligible total capital funds 3 Credit Risk RWA + Market Risk RWA + Operational Risk RWA

-1 Total Tier I capital funds, subject to prudential limits for Innovative Perpetual Debt Instruments minus deductions from Tier I capital

-Total CRAR = Eligible total capital funds 2 Credit Risk RWA + Market Risk RWA + Operational Risk RWA